Shopify/polaris/polaris.shopify.com/content/components/list.md

   - fileName: list-numbered.tsx
     title: Numbered
     description: Use for a text-only list of related items when an inherent order, priority, or sequence needs to be communicated.
+  - fileName: list-extra-tight.tsx
+    title: Extra Tight
+    description: Use when there is limited space for a text-only list of related items when an inherent order, priority, or sequence needs to be communicated.
 ---

 ## Best practices